rexmannII/alx-system_engineering-devops/command_line_for_the_win/README.md

-This is a readme file for command_line_for_the_win, which uses sftp to transfer files from local to shell
+This is a readme file for command_line_for_the_win, which uses sftp to transfer files from local to shell..
+By using the sftp terminal on VS code, which permits to transfer the files down to my shell (root folder).
+From there, I was able to use the vim command to git push the files to my github and save permanently after I must have moved the file to the required directory.